elixir-europe-training/ELIXIR-Training-SPLASH/pages/contribute/style_guide.md

   * **White space:** make sure there is plenty of space so that the main elements stand out and the text does not appear overwhelming.
   * **Colours:** <br/>
     * The headings, links and text will automatically appear in the right colour if you use the site page templates.
     * Use only the following colours in the design, text and illustrations of the site.
-The RDM life cycle diagram colours are only for use in the pages related to the diagram.
+The Training life cycle diagram colours are only for use in the pages related to the diagram.
     * | <span style="display: inline-block; width: 20px; height: 20px; background: #C23669;"></span> | #C23669 | Magenta | Logo, Menu highlight, Second level heading (h2), Main theme colour |
       | <span style="display: inline-block; width: 20px; height: 20px; background: #337ab7;"></span> | #376AC3 | Blue | Link colour |
       | <span style="display: inline-block; width: 20px; height: 20px; background: #2a2e3d;"></span> | #2a2e3d | Dark blue | First level headings (h1), Third level heading (h3), Body text, Header, Footer |